oforiwaasam/bookshelf2/README.md

 ## 🚀 Demo
 Find a demo of this web app with this link: https://enterthebookshub.herokuapp.com
+   - ### Update:
+        - Unfortunately, heroku is not offering free dynos any more (even for students) so I'm no longer hosting this web app on Heroku.
+        - Currently deployed the code to replit.com and will be hosting on there: https://Flask.losam5.repl.co

 ## 🧐 Features
 - Interactive Login page
 - Interactive Signup page